shahidul034/Database-Lab-Tutorial/README.md

 primary key(dept_id)
 );
 ```
-We also create course, book  and relation table.
+We also create a course, book and relation table.
 ```
 Create table course(
 course_no varchar(20),